 Marketing Prep Work

 Months before a book comes out, it's a good idea to start preparing.
-That way, you'll have lists and suggestion ready to implement if you're doing your own marketing, or hand to your publisher if you're assigned a publicist.
+That way, you'll have lists of things to try and suggestions ready to implement if you're doing your own marketing, or hand to your publisher if you're assigned a publicist.

 Research online sites you want to contact.
 If you're not sure who to look for, try Googling a book in your market like yours and see where it showed up.
-That'll give you a good start on the places that you might want to approach.
+That will give you a good start on the places you might want to approach.